rmolinamir/hero-slider/README.md

 ### HeroSlider

-The main component and default export of the package.
+The main component and default of the package.
 The `HeroSlider` has wrap all of the other components, otherwise you will run into errors due to a lack of Context providers.

 `HeroSlider` accepts the following props: